Statistics Definitions > Hypergeometric Distribution

 The (somewhat formal) definition for the hypergeometric distribution, where X is a random variable, is:

-You could just plug your values into the formula, but a much easier way is just to think through the problem, using your knowledge of combinations.
+You could just plug your values into the formula.
+However, if formulas aren’t your thing, another way is just to think through the problem, using your knowledge of combinations.

 Hypergeometric Distribution Example 1